-A 3.00 cumulative GPA, 3.0 content GPA and 3.0 professional GPA is required at completion of the program.
-Grades of C or better are required in all professional education classes.
-Prospective students and teacher candidates should meet regularly with an academic advisor to determine specific course requirements.
+A 3.00 cumulative GPA, 3.00 content area GPA and 3.00 professional education GPA is required at completion of the program.
+Grades of C (2.00) or better are required in all content area and education classes.
+Prospective students and teacher candidates should meet each semester with an academic advisor to determine specific course requirements.

-The School of Education requires that all teacher candidates have current professional liability insurance during all field experiences and student teaching.
-Verification of current professional liability insurance must be provided to the Educational Field Experiences office.
-Insurance can be obtained through student membership in an educational organizations (e.g., MSTA or NEA) that provides such insurance or purchased through an independent insurance agent.
+The School of Education requires all teacher candidates to have current professional liability insurance during all field experiences and student teaching.
+Verification of current professional liability insurance must be provided to the School of Education Student Services office.
+Insurance can be obtained through “student membership” in an educational organization (e.g., MSTA or NEA) that provides such insurance or purchased coverage through an independent insurance agent.

 Program Specific Recommendations for UMKC General Education Core Coursework